Cristup/Students/README.md

 * `Show` - This command creates the table of available .txt files in the local directory. (**Debug** folder in version **v1.0**)

-* `Check` - Prints currently used container type for storing data.
+* `Check` - Prints currently used container type for storing data and strategy number for categorising students.

 * `End` - For closing programs work.